scrapy-plugins/scrapy-streaming/docs/source/protocol.rst

 Then, as the first message, the spider must send a :message:`spider` message with the necessary information.
 The Scrapy Streaming will start the spider execution and return the :message:`response` with ``id`` equals to ``parse``.
 Following this message, the external spider can sends any message listed bellow.
-To finish the spider execution, it must send the the :message:`close` message.
+To finish the spider execution, it must send the :message:`close` message.

 The implementation of such procedure should contain a main loop, that checks the ``type`` of the data received from Streaming, and then new actions can be done.
 It's recommended to always